sasha17demin/hypopredict/README.md

 2.1.
 ADM: preprocess into features (raw or engineered? scaled? padded? cross-correlations?)

+      +  talk to your fav chat-bot about processing D1NAMO into features for your model

 2.2.
 J: Load ECG data to GCloud + Compress Acceleration and Breathing

 2.3.
 S: Update train_test_split.py: id HG events and chunk withing their past